 Protective, Safe and Practical Anti-Static Flooring

 Today’s most advanced options for anti-static flooring are also the most simplified.
-PMMA-based static dissipative flooring offers an electrical resistance of ×106Ω < RE < 1×108Ω, making it an ideal solution for a wide range of anti-static flooring needs.
-Whereas traditional anti-static flooring was made up of a primer, copper strips, independent wiring and an epoxy coating that took seven days to fully cure (harden), the PMMA version contains an anti-static powder in the seal coat and boasts an industry-leading one-hour cure time.
+Trazcon anti-static dissipative flooring offers an electrical resistance of ×106Ω < RE < 1×108Ω, making it an ideal solution for a wide range of anti-static flooring needs.
+Whereas traditional anti-static flooring was made up of a primer, copper strips, independent wiring and an epoxy coating that took seven days to fully cure (harden), Trazcon anti-static contains an anti-static filler powder in the seal coat and boasts an industry-leading one-hour cure time.
 Not only is the floor ready for use just one hour after installation, but any necessary repairs can be made without digging up large sections of the floor or cutting channels for regrounding.
 As Trazcon anti-static is a dissipative floor there is no requirement for copper strips or earthing points.

 Floortech is the specialist provider of the PMMA anti-static flooring solution, which is highly recommended for laboratories, production areas, material testing zones, service workshops, automotive facilities, and electronic component areas.
 Our Trazcon® Anti-Static system is suitable for use in AtEx zones, offering protection for the storage of flammable liquids, gases, vapours and mist, as well as combustible dusts.